 The attorneys at The Rudman Law Group — advocates for those with addiction and mental illness — have provided legal counsel and related services to those in Boca Raton and across Florida for years.
-While we provide strong, aggressive legal representation, we also have a deeper commitment to our clients.
-We try to provide resources to help our clients overcome the issue at the root of their legal problems — addiction.
+While they provide strong, aggressive legal representation, they also have a deeper commitment to their clients.
+They try to provide resources to help their clients overcome the issue at the root of their legal problems — addiction.

 What Prescription Drug Fraud Looks Like